ouktlab/espnet_asr_extrakit/README.md

 <a id="wfst_lm"></a>
 ## WFST LM ###
 ### Functions and Applications ###
-- Speech recognition using WFST LM (weight finite state transducer, language model) as a character-level **decoding** constraint
+- Speech recognition using WFST LM (weighted finite state transducer, language model) as a character-level **decoding** constraint
   - This LM is used during decoding.
 Not for rescoring.
 - Utilization of the traditional explicit grammar-based LM and N-gram LM constructed by using openfst tools
   - the behavior of ASR in our examples looks like the traditional ASR style using acoustic model (Katakana recognition) and language model (Katakana to KanaKanji conversion)